New studies have discovered that video games can help you learn.

 Many people still do not believe that gaming can make someone smarter.

-But research shows that some parts of the brain are related to the memory, strategic planning, muscle control and spatial navigation.
+However , research shows that they relate some parts of the brain to memory, strategic planning, muscle control and spatial navigation.

 All these parts of the brain can become larger after playing video games for some time.

-Even though you may not get smarter instantly, gaming is an activity that can be used to treat several mental disorders.
+Even though you may not get smarter instantly, gaming is an activity that can treat several mental disorders.

 Some of these mental disorders include anxiety, stress, depression, and post-traumatic stress disorder.